FabianMielke96/calories-per-minute-datafield/README.md

 # Calories per Minute
-It is a data field that displays the rate of calories burned per minute during an activity and also stores it in the FIT file.
+It is a data field that displays the rate of calories burned per minute during an activity and also stores it in the `.fit` file.
 The rate is calculated every 20 seconds.